opdev/l5-operator-demo/docs/markdown/level1.md

 <aside class="notes">
 	- an object that allows you to extend Kubernetes capabilities by adding any kind of API object useful for your application
-	- CR we create signals to the controller to create the deploy, service job, needed to help make application run
+	- the CR is created an event is triggers the reconciler functions in the controller to create the resources (deploy, service, job) needed to help make application run
 	- This is the sticky note that the controller watches and tries to copy whenever an event occurs
 </aside>